 Here is how to recycle and dispose of packaging materials:

-- Boxes - break down the box and place curbside with your recycling.
+- Boxes - Break down the box and place it curbside with your recycling.

 We’ve worked hard to find effective shipping methods that aren’t wasteful.
 If your town doesn’t recycle certain materials, or you’re interested in other options, check out Earth911.com for a list of recycling facilities near your area.